Are Innocent Students Paying the Price for Turnitin's AI Detection Flaws?

 a chalkboard in a school getting written on by a robot teaching a class full of schoolchildren, digital art in 4k

 Artificial intelligence is increasingly making its way into our daily lives, and the world of academia isn't immune.
-With tools like TurnItIn's new AI detection software alongside AI-generated writing tools like ChatGPT, teachers and students alike are finding themselves navigating uncharted territory.
+With tools like TurnItIn's AI detection software alongside AI-generated writing tools like ChatGPT, teachers and students alike are finding themselves navigating uncharted territory.

 Educators are growing more concerned about students potentially cheating on assignments using advanced technologies.
-In response, they're looking to solutions like Turnitin's new AI writing detection tool to combat this issue.
+In response, they're looking to solutions like TurnItIn's new AI writing detection tool to combat this issue.

 But while AI detection tools might seem promising at first glance, they come with their own set of problems.